I Want You (Bob Dylan song): Release and reception

-"I Want You" was released as a single on June 13, 1966, with a live version of "Just Like Tom Thumb's Blues recorded in Liverpool on May 14, 1966 as the B-side.
+"I Want You" was released as a single on June 10, 1966.
+A live version of "Just Like Tom Thumb's Blues recorded in Liverpool on May 14, 1966 was included as the B-side.
 Blonde on Blonde, Dylan's seventh studio album, was issued as a double album on June 20, with "I Want You" as the first track on side two.
 The album version had a duration of three minutes and eight seconds.
+It was later included on Bob Dylan's Greatest Hits (1967).
+The recording session was released in its entirety on the 18-disc Collector's Edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 in 2015, with the penultimate take of the song also appearing on the 6-disc and 2-disc versions of that album.